sebdehne/dehnes.com/content/post/2020-04-03-password_management_yubikey_pgp_git.md

     sub   rsa4096 2020-03-29 [E] [expires: 2020-10-25]
     sub   rsa4096 2020-03-29 [A] [expires: 2020-10-25]

-But gpg does not have your private keys yet, so this command should give an empty output:
+But gpg does not have your private keys yet (which are needed for decryption), so this command should give an empty output:

     $ gpg --list-secret-keys